kennylevinsen/minihttp/README.md

 The server includes a hardcoded 404 page for when files don't exist or can't be read, as well as a 500 page for when a hostname is not known to the server.

-A 404.html and 500.html can be put in the rootdir ("web/404.html" in the examples), which will replace the builtin variants.
-Furthermore, a 404.html can be put in the site folder ("web/example.com/404.html" in the examples), which will apply only to that site.
+A 404.html and 500.html can be put in the rootdir ("web/404.html" and "web/500.html" in the example folder above), which will replace the builtin variants.
+Furthermore, a 404.html can be put in the site folder ("web/example.com/404.html" in the example folder above), which will apply only to that site.

 ### Command API